 Disclaimer: I still don't own Star Wars or KotOR.
 Dang.
 Any references to KotOR do not belong to me.

-I had to divide this chapter into two parts due to it spreading a bit too long and complex for a single update.
-The second part is well on the way and shouldn't be too far from release.
+A/N: I had to divide this chapter into two parts due to it spreading a bit too long and complex for a single update.

 With no further ado I give you:

 Chapter 9: Face of the Dead Man (part 1)

 Through the scope of his rifle, he saw desolate scenery of darkness and death.
 Everything was overshadowed by the gigantic plate supported and fixed a hundred meters above his head.
 In his strained mind the environment, both overcast and oppressive, felt perfectly suitable in many ways.